 The form is identified by the selector “#subscribeForm” in the CSS document.

 - Note that the changes are immediately live in your WordPress site if the document you edited corresponds to the style currently selected under General Settings.

 Do I have to be a MailUp customer to use the plugin?

 You must have activated a MailUp console (full account or a free trial) and then specify the platform URL in plugin settings.
 On MailUp you must enable requests coming from the server that hosts your WordPress site (go to "Manage->Web service" and then select "frontend" in the dropdown menu to insert the IP address of your server.
 More than one address could be registered).

 Go to the admin panel, press "Settings" and then select "WP MailUp".
 Fill in or check all the fields using the help buttons if something is not clear.

 How can I check if my plugin is working?

 Just fill in the required fields and press the Test button.
-If test is successful, try to subscribe an address from the form.
-The specified contact will be added in the MailUp distribution list specified in system settings.
+If the test is successful, try to subscribe to an address from the form.
+The specified contact will be added to the MailUp distribution list specified in system settings.

 Yes, you can modify any of the sections ("General Data", "User Lists", "User Fields", "Errors" and "Terms and Conditions") and update the information.